Cancer Research UK logo.

 Pancreatic neuroendocrine cancers are rare pancreatic cancers.
 Around 400 people are diagnosed with pancreatic neuroendocrine cancers in England every year.

 There are different types of cancer that can develop in the pancreas.
-Only 1 to 2 out of every 100 pancreatic cancers (1 to 2%) are a pancreatic neuroendocrine cancer.
+Only 1 to 2 out of every 100 pancreatic cancers (1 to 2%) are the neuroendocrine type.

 Neuroendocrine cancers can start in different parts of the body.
 Around 8 out of every 100 neuroendocrine cancers (around 8%) start in the pancreas.